 As a result of the above transactions, I-Mab Hangzhou became an affiliate of the Group on the Closing Date in accordance with ASC 810 since I-Mab Hangzhou meets the definition of a business under ASC 805.
+Pipeline candidate related matters are considered to be the activities that most significantly impact the economic performance of I-Mab Hangzhou at the current stage, and these matters cannot be acted without the consent from Investors Directors.
 In accordance with ASC 810-10, I-Mab Hangzhou is a variable interest entity, and no shareholder shall consolidate I-Mab Hangzhou under VIE model as neither party have the power to direct all the activities that most significantly impact the economic performance of I-Mab Hangzhou.
 Therefore, the Group deconsolidated I-Mab Hangzhou and retained significant influence in I-Mab Hangzhou.
 The investment was accounted for using the equity method.
 The retained investment in the common stock of I-Mab Hangzhou was initially measured at fair value in accordance with ASC 810-10-40.